 Good intentions are good but a plan is far better.
 When you are faced with the temptation to binge, what are you going to do?
 If beating the binge is important to you, leave nothing to chance.
 Use this form to create your own plan of action!

 - Download your FREE How the Bible Can Make You Binge-Proof PDF below.

-- Complete the being eating printable at your own pace, prayerfully choosing your own, Holy Spirit-led course of action.
+- Complete the binge eating printable at your own pace, prayerfully choosing your own, Holy Spirit-led course of action.

 - The next time an urge hits, try your plan on for size.

 - Then adjust, as needed.
 Keep what works and rework what doesn’t.

 THE MISSING PEACE